MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-addin/admin-guide/dynamics-365-for-outlook.md

 > [!IMPORTANT]
 > Effective March 2020, the legacy Dynamics 365 for Outlook (also referred to as Outlook COM add-in) is deprecated.
 Customers must transition to the modern [Dynamics 365 App for Outlook](https://docs.microsoft.com/dynamics365/outlook-app/overview) before October 1, 2020.
 Microsoft will continue to provide support, security and other critical updates to the Outlook COM Add-in until October 1, 2020.
 >
-> Starting October 1, 2020 the legacy Dynamics 365 for Outlook will become unsupported and Microsoft support will not accept any support requests.
-Users will find that the Outlook COM Add-in will continue to function for a short period of time following this date.
-Dynamics 365 for Outlook will then be fully removed starting December 2020.
-After that point users will no longer be able to use the product.
+> Starting October 1, 2020 the legacy Dynamics 365 for Outlook (also referred to as Outlook COM add-in)  will not be supported.
+The Microsoft support team will not accept any support requests for Outlook COM add-in.
+The Outlook COM Add-in will continue to function for a short period of time following this date however, the add-in will be fully removed starting December 2020.
+After December 2020 users will no longer be able to use the Dynamics 365 for Outlook.
 >
 > For further information and steps to make a smooth transition, download [Dynamics 365 for Outlook (COM add-in) Playbook](https://aka.ms/OutlookCOMPlaybook).